Buckingham Palace

 This year, it is opened from 2 August to 28 September.
 I became one of the many who thronged the Palace.

 There are 1,514 doors and 760 windows.
 All windows are cleaned every six weeks to keep them clean.
-There are 40,000 light bulbs and more than 300 clocks and watches, one of the largest collections of working clocks anywhere.
+There are 40,000 light bulbs and more than 300 clocks and watches, one of the largest collections of working clocks anywhere in the world.
 Two full-time homological conservators wind them up every week and keep them in good working order.

 With such statistics, it is no wonder why the Palace needs close to 500 staff to keep it in shape.